Contact Lens Care

 It is crucial that you monitor your eye health by scheduling regular eye exams with your optician.
 This can prevent more severe eye conditions from escalating and causing vision loss.

 It is possible to mistake a visual aura for an eye floater.
-Visual auras come accompanied with a headache and appear in a similar way to what you see when you look through a kaleidoscope.
+Visual auras or migraines come accompanied with a headache and appear in a similar way to what you see when you look through a kaleidoscope.
 They last for a few minutes before completely disappearing.

 How can eye floaters be prevented?